 One of the selling points of Essure is that the procedure is fast.
 The procedure takes only about 10 minutes in a doctor’s office without a need for incisions or anesthesia.
 In contrast, tubal ligation (tying tubes) requires small cuts and anesthesia.
 In tubal ligation, surgeons can either burn the fallopian tubes shut or clamp them with a small clip.

 To insert Essure, the doctor uses a disposable, thin metal catheter containing the compressed Essure coils and inserts them into the body through the vagina.
 The doctor then positions the coils at the entrance of each fallopian tube and implants them.
 Once implanted, the coils expand to a length of about 1.5 inches and anchor to the walls of the tubes.
 One of the most common complaints after the procedure is cramping or mild discomfort similar to what occurs during a woman’s monthly cycle.
 Most women go home and continue normal activities immediately after the procedure.

-Not all women have a complication-free experience with Essure.
-Some women's bodies react poorly to the device.
-Some report autoimmune problems, migraines, hair loss, perforation of the fallopian tubes or other organs and other issues.
-In these cases, a regular Essure reversal is not possible because the fallopian tubes and uterus may be too damaged.
+Sometimes a regular Essure reversal is not possible because the fallopian tubes and uterus may be too damaged.
 Surgeons then opt to do a complete hysterectomy.